ilanschnell/blockchain/README.md

 ### blockchain = open, distributed, database
   - in case of cryptocurrencies the data are monetary transactions
-  - a private blockchain is just (an overly complicated) database
+  - a private blockchain is just (an overly sophisticated) database

 The first blockchain was conceptualized by Satoshi Nakamoto in 2008.